thermotools/thermopack/doc/markdown/getting_started.md

 For more information on the extended-csp EoS please see the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) and the [wiki](https://github.com/thermotools/thermopack/wiki/Extended_CSP-equations-of-state).

 # Doing calculations
 Now that we have an EoS initialized we can start computing stuff.
-The primary source on how to use individual methods in thermopack are the docstrings in the `thermopack` class, [found in `/addon/pycThermopack/thermopack/thermo.py`](https://github.com/thermotools/thermopack/blob/main/addon/pycThermopack/thermopack/thermo.py).
+The primary source on how to use individual methods in thermopack are the [specific documentation of the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class).
 Here, a small subset of the functionality is demonstrated.

 Note that all input is in SI units (moles/kelvin/pascal/cubic meters/joule)